HMS Champion (1878): Career

 Champion was fitted for sea at Sheerness.
 She visited Amoy, China in April 1886 and was based in the Pacific from 1890 with the China Station.

-In August 1891 under command of Captain Frederick St Clair, Champion cooperated in a joint landing by French, American and German warships at Valparaiso, Chile, to protect civilians and their respective consulates during the 1891 Chilean Civil War.
+In August 1891 under command of Captain Frederick St Clair, Champion cooperated in a joint landing by French, American and German warships at Valparaíso, Chile, to protect civilians and their respective consulates during the 1891 Chilean Civil War.
 The officers of the international parties placed themselves in front of the muzzles of some machine guns with which the president-elect had threatened the civilian populace.
 During 1892, Champion made a survey and map to Johnston Atoll, hoping that it might be suitable as a cable station.
 On 16 January 1893, the Hawaiian Legation at London reported a diplomatic conference over this temporary occupation of the island.

 In 1893, under command of Captain Rookes, Champion visited Pitcairn Island, during which time Captain Rookes prepared a criminal code and reorganized the government of the colony.

 Champion was present at the Naval Review at Spithead in celebration of the Diamond Jubilee on 26 June 1897.

 From 1904, she was placed in harbour duty as a training vessel, and became a stokers training ship in Chatham.
 She was renamed Champion (old) when the new was built in 1915.
 During the First World War she was moored in the middle of the Thames between Cliffe Fort and Coalhouse Fort, where she was used by the River Examination Service to control river traffic.
 On 23 June 1919, her hulk was sold to Hughes Bolckow, Blyth for scrapping.